-- Another NCAA school cannot recruit you, directly or indirectly, until you first obtain written permission to contact.
-If your most recent school attended is/was Division I, you will need to send a request to your compliance staff for your name and contact information to be added to the NCAA transfer portal before engaging in any athletics communication, directly or indirectly. - You should only consider asking for permission to contact or initiating the notification of transfer when you are ready to begin the process. - Impact to playing time, roster spot and/or athletics aid may be a result when beginning the transfer process, so please consider consulting with your coaching staff, compliance staff and director of athletics throughout the process.
+- Another NCAA school cannot recruit you, directly or indirectly, until you first follow the division-specific steps on the next page regarding notification of transfer (DI and DII) or written permission to contact (DIII). - You should only consider requesting notification of transfer (DI and DII) or written permission to contact (DIII) when you are ready to begin the process. - Impact to playing time, roster spot and/or athletics aid may be a result when beginning the transfer process, so please consider consulting with your coaching staff, compliance staff and director of athletics throughout the process.
 Per NCAA Bylaw 15, Financial Aid, you may request a hearing opportunity with the financial aid authority on campus if your athletics aid is to be reduced, canceled or not renewed.
-Please speak with your compliance office to learn more about these policies and procedures.
+Please speak with your compliance office to learn more about these policies and procedures. - You may write to a new school to let them know you are interested in transferring, but the new school cannot discuss transfer opportunities with you until they can verify notification of transfer is validated and your information is entered in the national transfer portal. - You can speak with other departments outside of athletics at a new school at any time.
+Examples include admissions, registrar and financial aid office. - Once notification of transfer (DI and DII) or written permission to contact (DIII) has been completed and your information is entered in the national transfer portal, all applicable NCAA recruiting rules will continue to apply (e.g., tryout rules, official visit rules, recruiting calendars, etc.)

-Andrea attended a Division I school as a freshman and practiced with the swimming and diving team.
+Corey attended a Division I school as a freshman and practiced with the swimming and diving team.
 Before swimming in a meet, she was cut from the team.

-After spending a summer at the beach, Andrea decided she wanted to transfer to a Division II school and join the swimming and diving team.
+After spending a summer at the beach, Corey decided she wanted to transfer to a Division II school and join the swimming and diving team.

-Does Andrea need to ask the Division I school for a notification of transfer/permission to contact through its compliance office?
+Does Corey need to ask the Division I school for a notification of transfer through its compliance office?

 Yes.
-Because Andrea practiced with the swim team at the Division I school, she was considered a member of the team and a student-athlete, even though she never participated in a meet.
+Because Corey practiced with the swim team at the Division I school, she was considered a member of the team and a student-athlete, even though she never participated in a meet.